aranelpalantir/UpdateManager/README.md

 4. Set up your update information file on a local or remote server.
 5. Start the update process via the provided sample applications.
 6. Optionally, by customizing the `updateservice.json` file and calling **UpdateManager**, the application can be closed if it's running, updated, and restarted without any additional code changes.
 You can launch your program via **UpdateManager**, and each time it will check for updates, download the latest version, and run the updated application.
+7. **For IIS-hosted applications**: Updates cannot be applied directly through the website while it’s running.
+In this case, **UpdateManager.exe** needs to be manually executed.
+The update process will stop the IIS application pool, apply the update, and restart the pool automatically if configured in the `updateservice.json` file.
+8. **Manual Trigger Scenarios**: In scenarios where **UpdateManager** needs to be manually triggered, **UpdateManager.exe** does not need to be included in the project itself.
+It can be stored and executed from a separate folder.
+The update logic will still function as long as the correct paths are specified in the `updateservice.json` configuration.
+9. **Handling Incomplete or Failed Updates**: In case of an incomplete or failed update, the application may need to be restored manually from the backup folder.
+The backups are located in the `BackupsFolder` defined in `updateservice.json`, and the desired backup can be manually copied to the `ApplicationFolder` to restore the previous version.

 ## License